 To naturally treat symptoms of constipation, irritable bowel syndrome (IBS) or lactose intolerance.

-3. How do you obtain FOS in your diet on a regular basis?
+3. How do you obtain FOS in your diet?

 Eat plenty of high fiber foods such as onions, leeks, barley, oats, rye, garlic and chicory root.